themeselection/flyonui-docs/framework-integrations/nextjs.md

-# Set up FlyonUI with NextJS using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS NextJS

 Use FlyonUI with Next.js and Tailwind CSS to design a cutting-edge, responsive interface, optimizing your development experience.